Iran–Turkey relations: Setback

 The reconciliation suffered a massive setback when Turkey launched a military offensive against Rojava and the Syrian government.
 Iran, which is on good term with Turkey since the coup, began to criticize and condemn Turkey for invading Syria and violating Syrian territorial rights.
 Iranian foreign minister Mohammad Javad Zarif has voiced opposition to the offensive, viewing it as a violation of Syria's sovereignty.
 In addition, Iran's parliamentary speaker Ali Larijani canceled his scheduled trip to Turkey.
-Iran and Turkey’s lack of trust for each other has hampered them from achieving their various economic and political goals.
+Iran and Turkey's lack of trust for each other has hampered them from achieving their various economic and political goals.

 According to Ahval News, an analyst wrote that while the two countries are competing for influence in Central Asia, particularly in Muslim republics, it is hindering them from becoming real allies.

 Relations declined further after the Syrian Army shelled the Turkish Army in Idlib, as Syria is backed by Iran and the Iranian Army's presence in northern Syria.

-Up and down
+Turkish leaders have warned Iran against supporting groups opposed to the new Sunni Islamist-led regime in Syria.
+This comes as tensions between Türkiye and Iran widen following the collapse of Bashar al-Assad's regime.
+Turkish officials are concerned about potential Iranian backing for Kurdish forces and Alawite factions in Syria, which could counterbalance Turkish influence in the region, fearing that Iran will try to rebuild its influence and undermine Turkish-backed forces.
+Iran, in turn, accuses Turkey of meddling in Syria and stoking separatist sentiments among ethnic Azeris and Kurds within Iran, viewing Turkey's actions as an attempt to strategically marginalize Iran.